caiovps1/Dataquest-GP1/README.md

-# Profitable App Profiles for the App Store and Google Play Markets
+# Profitable Free App Profiles for the App Store and Google Play Markets

 ## About the repository